mikolajdobrucki/ikonate/README.md

 ## License

 Ikonate is available under the [MIT](https://github.com/eucalyptuss/ikonate/blob/master/LICENSE).
 Feel free to use the set in both personal and commercial projects.
 Attribution in much appreciated but not required.

-Do not resell or redistribute the icons, even for free.
-If you share the set on the web, always link to the project's page, not directly to the file.
-Do not repost the file on other websites and services.